aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **Command (233)** - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
 Yield objects whose only responsibilities are to implement a request on another object or group of objects.

 - **Composite (163)**- Compose objects into tree structures to represent part-whole hierarchies.
-Composite lets clients treat individual objects and compositions of objects uniformly.
+Composite lets clients treat individual objects and compositions of objects uniformly. introduces an abstraction for treating objects uniformly that doesn't have a physical counterpart.

 - **Decorator (175)** - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.